rambotech/BOG.Framework/README.md

 ### Fuse:
   Similar to an electrical fuse: records hits(frequency) and volume, and reports when thresholds are exceeded.

+### Iteration:
+  A class used to manage very large and deep argument sets.
+Designed to support multi-level looping, where the values at each level for an iteration can be derived by passing in a zero-based index.
+Uses the IterationItem class for an iteration level.

 ### Logger:
   Provides a method of logging to a file, using a timestamped filename and rollover to a new file when either a file size threshold is met, or when the maximum elapsed time has exceeded a threshold.